 Home improvement agencies

-These are local agencies that help homeowners and private sector tenants, advising on improvements and adaptations to their homes, helping them to apply for grants or loans and helping identify reputable local contractors to do the work.
+Services are focused on ensuring that existing housing is fit for purpose and that vulnerable people are able to continue living independently as long as possible.
+Services include advising on improvements and adaptations, help with applying for grants or loans and help in identifying reputable local contractors to do the work.
 DCLG sponsors Foundations, the national body for home improvement agencies.

 Housing Learning and Improvement Network